Saeakari さえあかり

 History

 Saeakari was crossbred in 1989 by the National Agriculture and Food Research Organization, NARO.
 The flower component was Z1, a high-yielding, high-resistant cultivar, and Saemidori, an early flushing cultivar resistant to anthracnose and a highly regarded cultivar for its quality as the pollen component.
 The application for cultivar registration was filed on April 8, 2010, with application number 24796.
 The registration application was announced on July 21, 2010.
-Then, according to a paper regarding the cultivar, on March 28, 2011, it was officially registered as cultivar nº55.
-This data conflicts with the NARO press release and the information on the Ministry of Agriculture, Forestry and Fisheries database of cultivars, where the registration date is November 14, 2012.
+According to a paper regarding the cultivar, on March 28, 2011, it was officially registered as cultivar No.55.
+This data conflicts with the NARO press release and the information on the Ministry of Agriculture, Forestry, and Fisheries database of cultivars, where the registration date is November 14, 2012.
 The registration number on the database is 22070.

-The origin of the name comes in part from its inheritance of the bright colour characteristics of Saemidori.
-While also being better suited for the summer weather and harvest.
-In Mie and Nagasaki, Saeakari was rated as promising, with five other prefectures rating it as somewhat promising with a 4 out of 5 on the usual scale used in cultivar reports papers.
-A study cited in the reference section studies the adoption trend of Saeakari as a new cultivar in the Nagasaki prefecture.
-While the Yabukita planted area is going down, together with an overall downward trend in tea cultivation, Saeakari adoption is growing fast, and it is the first cultivar planted in the prefecture.
-That study explores the possibility of Saeakari taking over Yabukita in the future.
+Saeakari is projected to become a popular cultivar as more Yabukita fields age and start to be replanted.
+While many developed cultivars aim to replace Yabukita, Saeakari seems to be one of the cultivars that is gaining most traction in that regard, certainly a cultivar to keep an eye in the future.
+This is also reinforced in a study about the adoption trend of Saeakari as a new cultivar in the Nagasaki prefecture.
+While the Yabukita planted area is decreasing, together with an overall downward trend in tea cultivation, Saeakari adoption is growing fast, and it is the first cultivar being planted in the prefecture.
+That study also explores the possibility of Saeakari taking over Yabukita in the future.

 In addition, when replanting Yabukita cases of poor live-planting rate initial growth and delayed maturation have been observed, which becomes a problem for the farmer.
-Saeakari's behaviour, under those circumstances, is different, not only is it more resistant to pests, which helps with disease control but also the cost of replanting and subsequent management is easier.
+Saeakari's behaviour, under those circumstances, is different, not only is it more resistant to pests, which helps with disease control, but also the cost of replanting and subsequent management is easier.
 That means that the farmer can restore income from replanted fields earlier.
+In Mie and Nagasaki, Saeakari was rated as promising, with five other prefectures rating it as somewhat promising with a 4 out of 5 on the usual scale used in cultivar reports papers.

 The timeline of breeding the Saeakari cultivar spans 21 years.
-Saeakari was bred in 1989 from the seed component of Z1, for its high vigour, moderate resistance to anthracnose and root rot resistance. as the flower component.
+Saeakari was bred in 1989 from the seed component of Z1, for its high vigour, moderate resistance to anthracnose and root rot resistance as the flower component.
 The pollen component of Saeakari was from Saemidori, a cultivar with excellent tea production quality.
 The release paper of Saeakari includes a detailed timeline of the breeding process, summarised below.

 The selection of the crossings was carried out from 1992 to 1996, and the strain that would be Saekari, later on, was selected out of that selection as an F1 Hybrid[1] with the number 71513.
 These initial tests include results like growth, harvesting time, disease resistance, and tea quality.
 This test concluded in 1997 with its selection from the nursery and moved to the next round of tests.